Dinger's Aviation Pages

 Another benefit of the Burnelli layout was that, with suitable ballast in the rear of the passenger compartment, you could detach the twin tail booms while still leaving the fuselage standing on the tailwheel.
 They built provision for this into the design. (you can make out the join-line for the tail running between the "A" and "F" serials on the tail boom in the photo above).

 Some sources assume that the OA-1 was assembled from parts shipped over from the USA.
-There is little evidence for this.
+There is no evidence for this.
 The engines were made in Britain, as was the undercarriage.
 Lots of British companies advertised in the aeronautical press that their products were being used in the OA-1.
 At the time, currency exchange rates and labour costs meant that items manufactured in the USA could be double or triple the cost of the same items made in the UK, and that is without the extra costs of shipping.
 So it would have been uneconomic to ship in parts from America.

 Cunliffe-Owen OA-1 in flight.